-Rotavirus is the most common cause of diarrheal hospitalizations and deaths among children worldwide, killing nearly half a million children under five each year.
+Rotavirus is the most common cause of diarrheal hospitalizations and deaths among children worldwide, killing more than 200,000 children under five each year.
 Two vaccines were recently introduced to the market, but their introduction in countries lags, as does awareness of the true burden of the disease.
 Since 2004, Sabin, in collaboration with various rotavirus stakeholders, has organized the International Rotavirus Symposium series to bring together scientists, policy makers and other key stakeholders in order to share knowledge and raise the profile of this deadly disease.

 The 10th International Rotavirus Symposium was held 19-21 September, 2012 in Bangkok, Thailand.
 It brought together over 300 interested stakeholders from 47 countries to provide an update on new data and relevant research that will inform public health agendas related to prevention of rotavirus gastroenteritis.

 The 9th International Rotavirus Symposium was held 2-3 August 2010 in Johannesburg, South Africa, and brought together over 385 scientists, clinicians, public health professionals, immunization leaders and others from over 65 countries.
 The event was designed to provide an update on relevant research that will inform public health agendas related to rotavirus gastroenteritis.

 A Global Call to Action was issued highlighting the facts associated with rotavirus and the commitment of those in attendance to move the agenda forward.